The Making Over of Geoffrey Manning

 The Making Over of Geoffrey Manning is a 1915 American silent drama film directed by William P. S. Earle and starring Harry T. Morey, L. Rogers Lytton, Belle Bruce, Ned Finley, and Logan Paul.
 The film was released by V-L-S-E on December 27, 1915.

 Plot

+A rich young man realizes he is not good at business, so he pretends to leave his home on a trip for fun.
+Instead he takes on work as a laborer, and through that faces a lot of hardship.